6 recommended OTC drugs

 • Hydrolyzed type II collagen — emerging evidence.

-• MSM (methylsulfonylmethane) 1500 mg twice daily.
+• MSM (methylsulfonylmethane) 1500 mg twice a day.

-• Curcumin with piperine — natural anti-inflammatory.
+• Curcumin with piperine — a natural anti-inflammatory.

-• Omega-3 — 2-3 g EPA+DHA/day.
+• Omega-3 — 2-3g EPA+DHA/day.

 Non-pharmacological measures